arondejong99/final-project-elu/README.md

 For first prediction, you would need the following zip file: normal_ct_scans.zip You would also need a subselection of the data in the pcia file: Lung-PET-CT-Dx-NBIA-Manifest-122220.tcia

+For the second prediction, I used the TCIA file.
+And for the third and final prediction, I used the annotation data set: Lung-PET-CT-Dx-Annotations-XML-Files-rev12222020.zip

 For getting a subselection of the tcia file, the following patientIds are used:
 ['Lung_Dx-A0002' 'Lung_Dx-A0003' 'Lung_Dx-A0004' 'Lung_Dx-A0005'
  'Lung_Dx-A0007' 'Lung_Dx-A0009' 'Lung_Dx-A0010' 'Lung_Dx-A0016'